 s [dot] le [underscore] cessie [at] lumc [dot] nl

-- This is a compulsory course in the Master’s programme of the specialisation Statistical Science for the Life & Behavioural sciences.
+- This is a compulsory course of the Master Statistical Science for the Life and Behavioural sciences.

 |Is part of||Programme type||Semester||Block|